White savior narrative in film: Inspirational teacher

 The white-savior teacher story, such as Up the Down Staircase (1967), Dangerous Minds (1995), and Freedom Writers (2007), "features a group of lower-class, urban, non-whites (generally Black and Latino/a) who struggle through the social order in general, or the educational system specifically.
 Yet, through the sacrifices of a white teacher they are transformed, saved, and redeemed by the film's end."
-As an inspirational tale of the human spirit, the storyline of the white-savior-teacher is not racist, in itself, but is culturally problematic because it is a variant of the white-savior narrative that overlooks the cultural and societal reality that there exist minority-group teachers who have been successfully educating (racial, ethnic, cultural) minority-group students in their communities, without the saving stewardship of white people.
+The storyline of the white-savior-teacher is not racist, in itself, but could be considered culturally problematic as a variant of the white-savior narrative that allegedly overlooks the efforts of minority-group teachers who have been successfully educating minority-group students in their communities.

-Welcome Back, Kotter is a 1970s television series about the education system that has been described as having white savior themes.
+Welcome Back, Kotter is a 1970s television series about the education system that has been described by critics as having white savior themes.

-The 1967 British drama To Sir, with Love is notable for inverting the white savior formula.
+The 1967 British drama To Sir, with Love is notable for inverting the white savior concept.
 Sidney Poitier stars as a Black teacher who accepts a teaching position in an inner city school where the class consists of troubled, delinquent, white British youth.